-Sylvian has said that the song title references the feeling that you get when you stand on the crest of a hill and look out on nature around you, struck by the sheer enormity and beauty of it.
+Sylvian has said that the song title references the feeling you get when standing on the crest of a hill and looking out on nature around you, awe-struck by the sheer enormity and beauty of it.
 ‘It’s hard to pinpoint but you feel an affinity with the environment that you’re in, you’re able to exist within it without yearning to be back in the city or with people.
-I wouldn’t know one tree from another.. ..it’s just feeling something which is indescribable – a total peace within.’
+I wouldn’t know one tree from another…it’s just feeling something which is indescribable – a total peace within.’
 (DS, 1984).

-To me then, soil is no doubt a ‘dust to dust’ image of mortality, but it also references the fecundity and wonder of the natural world.
-Whilst this is undoubtedly a song tinged with loss, of a divorce from faith, it’s at the core of the album’s theme of ‘a celebration of life and nature’ (DS, 1984).
-Religious belief may be faltering, but there is such joy and hope in human love:
+To me, whilst ‘the soil’ is in one sense a “dust to dust” image of mortality, it also references the bounty and the wonder of the natural world.
+This is undoubtedly a song tinged with loss, of a divorce from the surety of faith, but at the same time it’s at the core of the album’s theme of ‘a celebration of life and nature’ (DS, 1984).
+Belief may be giving way to questioning, but there is such joy and hope in human love:

 ‘My whole world stands in front of me